wildthinkslaboratory/blog-kit/_pages/usamts/usamts2.md

 background: '/assets/images/posts/mangoes.jpg'
 ---

+This problem is from the USA Mathematical Talent Search [USAMTS](https://www.usamts.org).
+It's a unique mathematical competition for middle school and high school students.

 ### USAMTS 2019-2020 Problem Set 1

 **4/1/31.** A group of $100$ friends stands in a circle.
 Initially, one person has $2019$ mangos, and no one else has mangos.
 The friends split the mangos according to the following rules: